mParticle/docs/src/pages/developers/data-localization/index.md

 | Europe | EU1 | [https://app.eu1.mparticle.com](https://app.eu1.mparticle.com) |
 | Australia | AU1 | [https://app.au1.mparticle.com](https://app.au1.mparticle.com) |

+For all API endpoints, mParticle routes the request to the appropriate region based on the authorization token.

 ## Sending Data into mParticle

 Most mParticle SDKs route data to your mParticle pod automatically based on your API keys.
 The following SDKs require that you configure your pod name: